opraveen/machine-learning/projects/capstone/capstone_proposal.md

 ### Datasets and Inputs

 The historic price data of cryptocurrencies (along with other alt-coins) is available on coinmarketcap.com [3].
-For each day from 2009-2017, I plan to retrieve the data from [3] for bitcoin and ethereum that includes open/close/low/high/ prices, volume and market cap.
+For each day from Aug 07 2015 to Feb 26 2018, I plan to retrieve the data from [3] for bitcoin and ethereum that includes open/close/low/high/ prices, volume and market cap.
+This would be 934 rows of data for bitcoin and ethereum .

 I couldn't find freely accessible twitter data on cryptocurrencies.
 I plan to use twitter API to access relevant bitcoin/ethereum tweets and perform sentiment analysis using NLTK package.
 One of the goals of this project is to understand if there is a correlation between tweets and cryptocurrency prices.